Create a regular list

 The class vector defines inheritance. “student” comes first, so R checks for a student method before looking for person.

-NextMethod for Inheritance
+NextMethod for inheritance

 When you have class inheritance, NextMethod lets you call the parent class’s implementation.
 This avoids duplicating code.